 Now, how exactly does \eve show the nested comb structure?
 This is done via selectors proposed in the sets $F_n$.
-For states in $T_n$ (i.e.,~on the ``trunk'' side) \eve has to show in which direction the trunk continues.
-Moreover, \eve has to show places where on side of the trunk we can reach label~$1$ followed by a nested comb; in these places \eve plays mode $\fb$ (``branch'').
-If \adam chooses a~direction in which the trunk (as declared by \eve) continues, we trace the resulting state again on the $\sT$ side.
-If he chooses the opposite direction, and the mode is $\fg$ (no~branching here), we just stop tracing this run.
-But if \adam chooses the non\=/trunk direction while the mode is $\fb$, the resulting state ends up on the $\sR$ (``reach'') side.
-The role of \eve is now to show a direction in which we can reach a node with label~$1$.
-If \adam follows this direction, and the label of $x$ is $0$, we continue searching for label~$1$ on the $\sR$ side.
-When label~$1$ is found, we put the resulting state on the $\sT$ side; \eve has to show a next comb.
-The \itemfont{B)} part of the winning condition ensures for every accepting run that the trunk of each comb has infinitely many branching points (i.e., points with mode $\fb$) and that on the $\sR$ side we stay only for finitely many steps (as mode $\fb$ does not occur there).
-Note that by arbitrarily composing transitions we may obtain also rejecting runs; the \itemfont{B)} condition does not require anything for them.
+For states in $R_n$, the role of \eve is to show a~direction in which we can reach a~node with label~$1$.
+If \adam follows this direction, and the label of $x$ is $0$, we continue searching for label~$1$, staying on the $\sR$ side (and if he chooses the opposite direction, we just stop tracing this run).
+When label~$1$ is found, we put the resulting state on the $\sT$ side, where \eve shows a~trunk with new combs below it.
+To this end, for states in $T_n$ (i.e.,~on the ``trunk'' side) \eve has to show in which direction the trunk continues.
+Moreover, \eve has to show places where on the side of the trunk we can find a~nested comb; in these places \eve plays mode~$\fb$ (``branch'').
+If \adam chooses a~direction in which the trunk (as declared by~\eve) continues, we trace the resulting state again on the $\sT$ side.
+Conversely, if \adam chooses the non\=/trunk direction while the mode is $\fb$, the resulting state ends up on the $\sR$ (``reach'') side.
+Then, the role of~\eve is again to find a~node with label $1$ starting the next comb.
+The \itemfont{B} part of the winning condition ensures that, for every accepting run, the trunk of each comb has infinitely many branching points (i.e., points with mode $\fb$).
+It additionally implies that on the $\sR$ side we stay only for finitely many steps (as mode $\fb$ does not occur there).
+Note that by arbitrarily composing transitions we may obtain also rejecting runs; the \itemfont{B} condition does not require anything for them.